 The next beach along from Ursa is Adraga.
-This doesn't really fit into the category of "wild" beach as it has a road running all the way to the beach with a car park and a cafe, but the rocks on the shoreline make fascinating compositional elements and it's one of the most popular beaches along this coast for photographers.
+This doesn't really fit into the category of "wild" beach as it has a road running all the way to the beach with a car park and a restaurant, but the rocks on the shoreline make fascinating compositional elements and it's one of the most popular beaches along this coast for photographers.

 Heading still further north, we start to leave Cabo da Roca behind, but the beach at Magoito is worth a mention as at certain times of year the rocks on the beach are covered with bright green seaweed.
-It's not an easy beach to find compositional elements, but it's the colours on display here, and the way the last light illuminates the seaweed can make for some compelling images.
+It's not an easy beach to find compositional elements, but it's the colours on display here, and the way the last light illuminates the seaweed, that can make for some compelling images.

 Finally, back in the area of Cabo da Roca, a little to the south are two beautiful beaches.
 Praia do Abano, which has these fascinating sheered rocks, and Praia Porto do Touro, another beach with incredible rocks stacks.
-Praia do Abano is a tiny crack in the cliff that you need to clamber a few meters down.
+Praia do Abano is a tiny crack in the cliff that you need to clamber a few meters down to reach.
 It's easy to get drenched here, so you have to take care.

 Porto do Touro is a much larger beach accessed via a long, steep path from the main road to Cabo da Roca.
-The rock here also glows with the days last light and it's another beach which you can pretty much guarantee having to yourself.
+The rock here also glows with the day's last light and it's another beach which you can pretty much guarantee having to yourself.